 Its clear Pedro was Carrots father-figure being her Mentor Archetype and very protective of her.
 As seen when Pedro told Luffy to turn the ship around immediately when he learns Carrot smuggled on board the Sunny, which was sailing to Whole Cake Island.
 Carrot was a crying mess when Pedro performed a Heroic Sacrifice.

 Hitetsu is this for Tama in Wano being the dual role of mentor and father figure, Hitetsu is very protective of her like when he discovered Luffy ate her rice (her first meal in years), he flipped out and attacked Luffy furiously.
 Hitetsu also scolds Tama frequently showing how much he cares for wellbeing.
 Before Hitetsu, Ace actually looked after Tama, a role that went to Luffy after Ace failed to return to Wano due to being dead.

-Kappa Kawamatsu took care of Hiyori after Kaido burned her parents to death, and did everything he could to bring her smile back also similar to Zeff, Kawamatsu gave all the food to Hiyori while starving himself.
+Kappa Kawamatsu took care of Hiyori after Kaido killed her parents, and did everything he could to bring her smile back, also similar to Zeff, Kawamatsu gave all the food to Hiyori while starving himself.
 Fearing his safety Hiyori, left the kappa when she was 13 and fell under Kyoshiro's wing.
 However when reuinted with Kawamatsu, Hiyori shed Tears of Joy showing how much she missed him.